Genre: Platformer |

 If there was one thing the Saturn and PlayStation could at least have something of a fair fight at, it was the 2D platform game.
 Thankfully, both systems got a great, if slightly dented game out of the original Rayman.

-First and foremost, this game still has, and always will have, some of the most beautifully drawn 2D animation in a console game.
-If you have a Component ready PStwo, by all means get this baby in there as soon as possible.
+First and foremost, this game still has, and always will have, some of the most beautifully drawn 2D animations in a console game.
+If you have a Component ready PStwo, by all means, get this baby in there as soon as possible.
 Vibrant reds and oranges jump out at you as purples and lush green splash the landscape.
-Collected orbs sprinkle bits of sparkle as they’re collected, and characters animate like they were in a cartoon.
+Collected orbs sprinkle bits of sparkle as they’re snagged, and characters animate like they were in a cartoon.

-The object in Rayman is to rescue these quite little things called Electoons and then go stomp on the end boss, all while acquiring new powers along the way.
-Action involves punching, platform jumping and ledge hanging, minor puzzle elements involving giant plums, and the occasional ride on a friendly mosquito.
+The object in Rayman is to rescue these quite little things called Electoons and then stomp on the end boss, all while acquiring new powers along the way.
+The action involves punching, platform jumping and ledge hanging, minor puzzle elements involving giant plums, and the occasional ride on a friendly mosquito.

-In going to back to review this game for the site, I find myself falling in love with the game again.
-It’s by no means a play-for-hours-on-end kind of game, but in increments here and there, it’s a very fun, and sometimes skill testing ride.
+In going back to review this game for the site, I find myself falling in love with the game again.
+It’s by no means a play-for-hours-on-end kind of game, but in increments here and there, it’s a very fun, and sometimes skill-testing ride.

 The Good